InductiveComputerScience/postnummer/README.md

 The library has been made with [progsbase](https://www.progsbase.com), a tool for creating rot-resistant programs that are translatable to many programming languages.

-The library can also be browsed and tested on the [progsbase repository's fodselsnummer page](https://repo.progsbase.com/repoviewer/no.inductive.libraries/postnummer/0.1.1).
+The library can also be browsed and tested on the [progsbase repository's postnummer page](https://repo.progsbase.com/repoviewer/no.inductive.libraries/postnummer/0.1.1).

 ![progsbase logo](/docs/images/progsbase-logo.png)